benasja/workout/README.md

 - `FEATURES.md` (detailed feature list)
 - `CHANGELOG.md` (version history)
 - Remove or merge all other .md files as above.

 ---

+## Usage

+### Using the Hydration Tracker

+1. Go to the **More** tab and select **Hydration**.
+2. Tap a water button (200ml, 500ml, 700ml) to log intake.
+The circular gauge animates to show your progress.
+3. Tap the pencil icon to edit your daily hydration goal.
+Use the toggle to apply the goal to all days.
+4. Use the reset button to set today’s intake to zero.
+5. Your hydration data is saved automatically and persists across app restarts.

+---